 In studies that use this design, children are introduced to a machine called the "blicket detector" and told that it lights up and plays music when certain objects—namely, "blickets"—are placed on it but not when other objects are placed on it.
 Following a series of events in which the detector activates (or not), children are then asked to determine which objects are blickets and to “make the machine go” by placing the blicket on the machine.
 Of the findings that have been reported by researchers who have used the blicket-detector methodology, perhaps none have been more controversial than that by Sobel, Tenenbaum, and Gopnik (2004).
 They showed that 4-year-old children can engage in BB reasoning and IS reasoning.
 Children were shown initially that two novel objects A and B together caused the detector to activate and then that object A alone either failed to activate the detector (i.e., AB+ A-; IS condition) or activated the detector when placed on it (i.e., AB+, A+; BB condition).
 Children in both conditions were then asked which of the two objects were blickets and to make the machine go by placing the blicket on the detector.
 It is worth noting that the BB condition is so called because after observing that A alone can activate the detector, children who engage in this form of reasoning are thought to disregard or block retrospectively object B as a potential cause because A was shown unequivocally to produce the effect.
 In contrast, the ISO condition is so called because B is assumed indirectly to "screen off" or to block object A as a potential cause given that A alone failed to activate the machine.
 Sobel et al. (2004) found that when children were subsequently asked to make the machine go, the 4-year-olds during the ISO trial by placing object B on the machine.
 In contrast, during the BB trial these same children responded by placing object A on the machine.
-Subsequent research by Sobel and Munro (2009) found that 3-year-olds engage in BB and ISO reasoning if the activation of the detector represented desires rather than a physical effect: the 3-year-olds categorized object B as a blicket in the ISO condition but were less likely to do so in the BB condition but only when they were told that the “Mr. Blicket” blicket objects.
+Subsequent research by Sobel and Munro (2009) found that 3-year-olds could also engage in BB and ISO reasoning if the activation of the detector represented desires rather than a physical effect: the 3-year-olds categorized object B as a blicket in the ISO condition but were less likely to do so in the BB condition but only when they were told that the “Mr. Blicket” liked blicket objects.

-These findings that human children can engage in reasoning but Bayesian-inference mechanism rather.
+These findings were interpreted not only to mean that human children can engage in BB reasoning but that human causal reasoning is subserved by a Bayesian-inference mechanism rather.
 The crux of the Bayesian-inference account is that human learners use a simple form of Bayes’ rule to reason about causal events and to choose the causal hypothesis—within a space of hypotheses that is potentially super-exponentially large—that is most consistent with the observed data (e.g., Sobel et al., 2004; Gopnik & Wellman, 2012).
-More specifically, this process involves combining prior beliefs about each hypothesis with observed data to update .
+More specifically, this process involves combining prior beliefs about each hypothesis with observed data to update our beliefs about each hypothesis.